-Saint Martin's is a comprehensive Master's University offering undergraduate and graduate programs.
-Established in 1895, Saint Martin's is a Catholic Benedictine University founded by the Abbey of Saint Martin's.
+Saint Martin's University is a comprehensive institution offering undergraduate and graduate level programs.
+Established in 1895, Saint Martin's is a Catholic university and is the educational apostolate of St. Martin's Abbey, a Benedictine monastery of the Roman Catholic Church.
+Members of the Abbey pray, work and live together on the University campus.

-Saint Martin's University is accredited by the Northwest Commission on Colleges and Universities; it is authorized under federal law to enroll non-immigrant alien students.
+Saint Martin's University is accredited by the Northwest Commission on Colleges and Universities.
+This school is authorized under federal law to enroll non-immigrant alien students.